-105. We recognise the need to promote greater participation and engagement in Internet governance discussions of Governments, the private sector, civil society, international organizations, the technical and academic communities and all other relevant stakeholders from all countries.
-Measures are needed to ensure more effective participation by stakeholders from developing countries and under-represented groups, particularly African countries, least developed countries, landlocked developing countries and small island developing states.
+88. We recognize the need to promote greater participation and engagement in Internet governance discussions of all stakeholders from all countries.
+Measures are needed to ensure more effective participation by stakeholders from developing countries and underrepresented groups, particularly African countries, least developed countries, landlocked developing countries and small island developing states.

-106. We recognize that the Internet is a critical global facility for inclusive and equitable digital transformation.To fully benefit all, it must be open, global, interoperable, stable and secure.

-107. We recognise that The open, interoperable nature of the Internet has underpinned the development of an extraordinary range of services and applications, reaching across the range of human society including governance, economy, development and rights.
+89. We recognize that the Internet is a critical global facility for inclusive and equitable digital transformation.
+The open, interoperable nature of the Internet has underpinned the development of an extraordinary range of services and applications, reaching across the range of human society including governance, economy, development and rights.
+To fully benefit all, it must be open, global, interoperable, stable and secure.
 We reaffirm the need to promote international cooperation among all stakeholders to prevent, identify and address risks of fragmentation of the Internet.

-108. We reaffirm that Internet governance should continue to follow the provisions set forth in the outcomes of the summits held in Geneva and Tunis, including in relation to enhanced cooperation.
+90. We reaffirm that Internet governance should continue to follow the provisions set forth in the outcomes of the summits held in Geneva and Tunis, including in relation to enhanced cooperation.